 - 3.1 The Peer Review report is self-explanatory and has a helpful executive summary.
 The report highlights the need for a clearer focus on improvement in a number of areas and there is an urgent need for the Council to develop and adopt a SMART improvement plan. - 3.2 The report identifies areas of good practice but also sets out the need for improvements in a number of other areas.
 The primary presenting issue is the fact that the Council is under the threat of "designation" for poor performance in the quality of its decision-making on major applications.
 The reason for this is that, over a two-year period, 4 out of 29 major planning applications have resulted in appeal decisions going against the Council's decision.
-The scope of the Peer Challenge was much broader than this and the draft report identifies a wide range of themes where there is scope for improvement.
+The scope of the Peer Challenge was much broader than this and the draft report identifies a wide range of themes where there is scope for improvement. - 3.3 Some of the actions within the report relate to changes to policy, and are within the purview of the Licensing & Planning Policy Committee.

-- 3.3 Some of the actions within the Improvement Plan relate to changes to policy, and are within the purview of the Licensing & Planning Policy Committee.
-The Peer Review report and Improvement Plan will be reported to the next meeting of Licensing & Planning Policy Committee, which will be asked to agree the relevant actions. - 3.4 Based on the report, an Improvement Plan has been drawn up.
+- 3.4 Based on the report, an Improvement Plan has been drawn up.
 The Peer Review team agreed that the draft improvement plan covered many of the key issues necessary but considered that a revised improvement plan was required to cover fully the issues stated under Paragraph 7.4 of the report.
 The revised Improvement Plan attached at Annexe 2 takes an action-based approach with clear and measurable targets and accountability.
-There are a large number of fairly urgent and high/critical priority actions that should demonstrate that the Council is committed to change. - 3.5 Most of these are not one-off actions but require a sustained effort to ingrain new ways of working that will run alongside and be part of a whole change in culture for both Officers and Members.
-We aspire to high standards although the quality of the service needs to be tailored to the available resources. - 3.6 A big part of the change in culture will be around the front-loading of the planning process so that issues can be identified early and problems addressed, where possible, before the Planning Committee considers an application. - 3.7 Members should be engaged earlier on where major proposals are concerned, Officers need to be more engaged with Members through the process and Officers and Members need to engage in discussions about acceptable process. - 3.8 There needs to be tighter management of the Development Management process to allow front-loading of major proposals and a better prioritisation of resources to achieve the best outcomes.
-Amongst other requirements is a need for various procedural changes, a sustained clear focus on the Local Plan, training, improved performance monitoring and a business process review of the planning service. - 3.9 It is recommended that, if the improvement plan is adopted, a Working Group of Members and Officers should be established to oversee the implementation of the plan.
-This would be a high-level group comprising the Chairman of the Planning Committee, the Chairman of the Licensing and Planning Policy Committee, the Chairman of the Scrutiny Committee, the Chief Executive and the Head of Place Development.
+There are a large number of fairly urgent and high/critical priority actions that should demonstrate that the Council is committed to change. - 3.5 Most of these are not a one-off action but require a sustained effort to ingrain new ways of working that will run alongside and be part of a whole change in culture for both Officers and Members.
+We aspire to high standards although the quality of the service needs to be tailored to the available resources. - 3.6 A big part of the change in culture will be around the front-loading of the planning process so that issues can be identified early and problems addressed, where possible, before a proposal is considered by the Planning Committee. - 3.7 Members should be engaged earlier-on where major proposals are concerned, Officers need to be more engaged with Members through the process and Officers and Members need to engage in discussions about acceptable process. - 3.8 There needs to be tighter management of the Development Management process to allow front-loading of major proposals and a better prioritisation of resources to achieve the best outcomes.
+Amongst other requirements are a need for various procedural changes, important adjustments to the planning committee itself, a sustained clear focus on the Local Plan, training, improved performance monitoring and a business process review of the planning service. - 3.9 The improvement plan (with the exception of Section 4) was adopted by the Planning Committee at a special meeting on 13 November 2017.
+It was also agreed that a Working Group of Members and Officers should be established to oversee the implementation of the plan.
+This would be a high-level group comprising the Chair of the Planning Committee, the Chair of the Licensing and Planning Policy Committee, the Chair of Scrutiny Committee, the Chief Executive and the Head of Place Development and it will be chaired by a further, independent Member (unrelated to either of the planning-related committees).
 The group could initially meet fortnightly but the frequency could change as implementation of the plan progresses.